 What, these aren’t flapjacks?!

 OK, these probably aren’t what you or I imagine when we think of flapjacks!
 When I think flapjack, I’m picturing something buttery drizzled in chocolate.
 Luckily, your weaning baby or toddler will love them.

 This is my most popular recipe EVER!

 Parents message me regularly telling me that these are a staple now in their home.
 Their popularity is probably because they’re so easy to make.
 Honestly, if you can read, grate and stir you can make these.
-They freeze well.
+And they freeze well.

 Try these substitutions and additions to the recipe.